-There are thousands of books on creativity and innovation out there.
+How do you find the best books when there are thousands of books on creativity and innovation out there?
 Many are great, some are exceptional, but few stand (or will stand) the test of time.
 As an author and researcher on innovation myself, I keep a short list of books to recommend to leaders and entrepreneurs who need to jump-start their creative thinking.

 These are my personal favorites so far (in alphabetical order):

 1. The Accidental Creative by Todd Henry.
 A quick, but entertaining read on how to generate brilliant ideas at a moment’s notice.

 2. The Art of Work by Jeff Goins.
 While creativity isn’t the focus, this book is full of insights on how to build a career or business around your creative passions.

 3. Collective Genius by Linda Hill, Greg Brandeau, Emily Truelove, and Kent Lineback.
 A manual on creative collaborations by an outstanding collaboration of world-class scholars and creative thinkers.

 4. Creative Confidence by Tom Kelley and David Kelley.
 Often we don’t need to improve our creative thinking.
 Instead, we need to grow confidence in our ability to have creative ideas.

 5. Creativity by Mihaly Csikszentmihalyi.
 One of the first, and still one of the best, science-based books on the creative process.